One investment with two incomes

-Investing in a Duplex or Dual Occupancy is a simple investment strategy for high rental returns (yield) on your investment, with the opportunity of rapid capital gains for some investors.
+Investing in a Duplex or Dual Occupancy is a simple investment strategy for high rental returns (yield) on your investment, with the opportunity for rapid capital gains for some investors.

-What is the difference between the Dual Occupancy & Duplex Investing?
+What is the difference between Dual Occupancy & Duplex Investing?

 How to make one investment with two incomes